savage0707/AmperexCursor/README.md

 # Hydrogen template: Skeleton

-Hydrogen is Shopify’s stack for headless commerce.
-Hydrogen is designed to dovetail with [Remix](https://remix.run/), Shopify’s full stack web framework.
+Hydrogen is Shopify's stack for headless commerce.
+Hydrogen is designed to dovetail with [Remix](https://remix.run/), Shopify's full stack web framework.
 This template contains a **minimal setup** of components, queries and tooling to get started with Hydrogen.

 [Check out Hydrogen docs](https://shopify.dev/custom-storefronts/hydrogen) [Get familiar with Remix](https://remix.run/docs/en/v1)